 The healthiest diets have more fruits, vegetables, nuts, beans, whole grains, and low-fat dairy and less salt, sugary drinks, white flour, and red meat.
 Where to start?
-Here are 10 “super” foods—the types of foods that you should eat regularly because they’re better for your health and they’re delicious.
+Here are 10 of the best foods—the types of foods to eat regularly, because they’re better for your health and they’re delicious.

 1. Sweet Potatoes